 This is the most common type of cruise ship and is often used for short to medium-haul cruises.
 With a capacity of between 800 and 3200 passengers, these vessels basically contain all facilities you’d expect of a regular resort including swimming pools, dining rooms, shops, bars, and nightclubs.
 Mainstream cruise ships can further be divided into two more different types of cruise ships.

 Contemporary Cruise Lines

-Contemporary cruise lines are the lines with large ships and most onboard entertainment options.
+Contemporary cruise lines are the types of cruise ships with large vessels and most onboard entertainment options.
 These cruisers also offer the widest variety of cruise schedules and itineraries.
 This makes them perfect for families, small groups looking for entertainment options, as well as couples and honeymooners.